 If a parent/guardian indicates that a student will be using personal equipment during the online high school athletic registration, the parent/guardian will read and complete the Personal Equipment Use and Acknowledgment form online.

-A student who participates on both varsity and junior varsity teams may not play in a number of games that exceed the maximum number allowed in that sport in a week or season.
+A student who participates on both varsity and junior varsity teams may not play in a number of games that exceeds the maximum number allowed in that sport in a week or season.
 A student may not compete on both a varsity and junior varsity team on the same day.
 A student may not compete on a freshman and junior varsity team on the same day.

-Outside team participation shall not conflict with the practice or contest schedule of the school including district, regional, and state championship play.
+Outside team participation shall not conflict with the practice or contest schedule of the school, including district, regional, and state championship play.
 Any such absence will be considered unexcused.

-Coach, school personnel, or anyone connected to an athletic program are not to use undue influence to discuss or otherwise promote transfers or change in residence or residence arrangements with any student, parent, or other person of influence with that student.
+Coach, school personnel, or anyone connected to an athletic program are not to use undue influence to discuss or otherwise promote transfers or changes in residence or residence arrangements with any student, parent, or other person of influence with that student.
 No PWCS staff member (including coaches) should knowingly support or permit such activity for the purpose of facilitating activity participation to take place.

 Admission to interscholastic events in Prince William County entitles spectators to enjoy a competitive exhibition of skills in an educational setting.
 We ask that spectators give the student athletes positive encouragement and support.
 Inappropriate and unacceptable behavior may lead to the removal of the spectator(s).
 PWCS encourages an atmosphere of sportsmanship and support for all athletes.
 (Refer to Regulations 648-7 and 648-7.1)